 Sex addiction, or the clinically preferred term “hypersexual disorder”, is a reality that society prefers to keep in the dark.

 It is so much more than a desperation for sex, just as an eating disorder is never solely about food.
 Trauma, depression, anxiety and pain can drag anyone into this addiction.
 It’s a very real, deeply rooted problem that is volatile and dangerous; the physical, emotional, social and professional lives of these addicts are at stake.
-Here are seven signs of a sex addiction to look out for as well as possible solutions:
+Here are seven signs of a sex addiction to look out for as well as possible solutions including mental health rehab and mental health treatment.

 1. Using Sexual Behaviors to Escape Problems